 Adventures with Words: Swords and Swordsmen by Mike Loades

 The book is full of unexpected nuggets of knowledge.
-Before reading it, I had no idea there was another horse gait, the amble, falling between the walk and the trot.
-Those breeds of horse that have retained this gait can cover many miles in a day using it and Loades tells us, having ridden these ambling horses, the gait leaves the rider much fresher than having to bounce up and down all day in the trot.
+Before reading it, I had no idea that there was another horse gait, the amble, falling between the walk and the trot.
+Those breeds of horse that have retained this gait can cover many miles in a day using while ambling (it’s faster than it sounds) and Loades tells us, having ridden these ambling horses, that the gait leaves the rider much fresher than having to bounce up and down all day in the trot.

-Some minor quibbles include his treatment of pattern welding and a lack of engagement with what recent pracitioners of historical European martial arts have deduced about the use of swords when fighting armoured opponents, but overall it is a marvellous book, beautifully illustrated and very highly recommended.
+Minor quibbles include his treatment of pattern welding and a lack of engagement with what recent pracitioners of historical European martial arts have deduced about the use of swords when fighting armoured opponents, but overall it is a marvellous book, beautifully illustrated and very highly recommended.